 Following some tips before performing IUI can help increase pregnancy chances.
 For example, it is recommended to have a healthy diet containing whole grains, fruits, and vegetables.
-The diet should include two servings of dairy on the days close to IUI.
+Foods to help implantation after IUI should include two servings of dairy on the days close to the procedure.
 Drinking lots of water and taking folic acid multivitamins prescribed by the doctor also improve the chances of IUI success.

 On the other hand, staying away from stress and avoiding vigorous physical activities or sports such as running and aerobics can positively affect the function of the endometrium (uterine lining) and proper implantation.
 Additionally, doing yoga and light walking before the procedure calms the body and helps improve pregnancy outcomes.